astridte/asif/README.md

 * install the requirement.txt file $ pip install -r .\path\to\requirement.txt

 ### Step 3 : Run the project
 In order to run the project you have to run the GUI_final.py file that is found in the src folder.
+An error window will, occur, you should just press ok.

 ## How to use the UI
 The UI is very easy to use, it consists:
 * A video media player (face recognition is automatic): a file can be chosen from the Dataset folder and played.
 Face Recognition is executed in parallel as the video is played.
 * A transcriber: You have to press the transcribe button, when you are prompted to do so.
+The recognized members will appear on the 'Attendee List' at the left.
 * A summarizer: You can press the summarize button, when the transcription is finished.
 * An audio media player: You will be prompted to play the audio transcription, when summarization will be done.